olimorris/onedarkpro.nvim/README.md

 - `:OnedarkproClean` removes existing cache files for the themes
 - `:OnedarkproColors` outputs all of the colors in the currently loaded theme to a scratch buffer

-## :wrench: Configuration
+## 🔧 Configuration

 ### Default configuration

-> :bangbang: You only need to the call the `setup` function if you wish to change any of the defaults
+> ‼️ You only need to the call the `setup` function if you wish to change any of the defaults

 <details>
   <summary>Click to see the default configuration</summary>